MicrosoftDocs/PlayReady/Docs/Overview/servers.md

 ## PlayReady Domain server

 An optional PlayReady domain server allows you to manage content access for multiple clients through a single entity.
-Domains provide simplified and more robust service access for multiple clients,including mobile device clients.
+Domains provide simplified and more robust service access for multiple clients, including mobile device clients.

 > [!NOTE]
 > A PlayReady domain is not the same as network or Web domains.